mail-ecnu/VMAgent/docs/source/index.rst

 Key Components of VMAgent:

-- Simulator: it provides many practical scenarios and flexible configurations to define custom scenarios.
+- SchedGym (Simulator): it provides many practical scenarios and flexible configurations to define custom scenarios.

-- RL Library: it provides many popular RL methods as the baselines.
+- SchedAgent (Algorithms): it provides many popular RL methods as the baselines.

-- Dashboard: it provides the visualization of schedlueing dynamics on many metrics.
+- SchedVis (Visulization): it provides the visualization of schedlueing dynamics on many metrics.

 Contents
 ----------